16 Discontinued KFC Items We Really Want Back

 10. Double Down Hot Dog

 A close cousin to the Double Down chicken sandwich, KFC's Double Down Hot Dog was a second example of how chicken patties can replace bread in sandwiches.
-In this case, a chicken patty was formed into the shape of a hot dog bun and had you-know-what inside; mayo, mustard, ketchup, and cheese were optional.
+In this case, a chicken patty was formed into the shape of a hot dog bun and had — you guessed it — a hot dog inside; mayo, mustard, ketchup, and cheese were optional.
 It was introduced in 2015 in the Philippines, to some rather choice words.
 Business Insider called it "ridiculous," while People deemed it both "absurd" and the "Frankenstein of Meats."
 This was a very limited release, with comparatively small numbers of DD Dogs offered for only two days.

 So why didn't this menu item make it to the U.S.?
 It might have incited controversy because of its basic outrageousness, but so what?
-This bunless, cheese-covered hot dog is small in size and can't be much worse for you than cheese-stuffed pizza crust topped with pepperoni and sausage or a filled tostada wrapped in a tortilla.
+This bunless, cheese-covered hot dog was small in size and couldn't have been much worse for you than cheese-stuffed pizza crust topped with pepperoni and sausage or a filled tostada wrapped in a tortilla.
 We want the Double Down Hot Dog back, even if it wasn't here in the U.S. to begin with.

 11. Kentucky Fried Chicken Wings